semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 ---

 ::: warning
- If you need to customize your work of the dropdown menu, refer to the documentation for[intergalactic/popper](/utils/popper/popper)
+ If you need to customize your work of the dropdown menu, refer to the documentation for [intergalactic/popper](/utils/popper/popper)
 :::

 The component is a wrapper over the [intergalactic/dropdown](/components/dropdown/dropdown) that allows for the following: